Nonex111/OverView/README.md

 ### Simple version: Steps to reproduce the demo
->(No actual interaction between frontend and backend.
+>(Just to show the workflow, no actual interaction between frontend and backend.
 Pages are static.)
 - 1.In the frontend folder, modify all the paths in all html files
 - 2.Open the home-page.html